Are you new to self-publishing and need a few pointers? Here are some resources I use, like, and trust.

-WordPress.com: I personally prefer to self-host (WordPress.org), but WordPress.com is a great option, especially when you’re getting started and don’t want to deal with technical things.
+WordPress.com: I personally prefer to self-host (WordPress.org), but WordPress.com can be a great option, especially when you’re getting started and don’t want to deal with technical things.
 They offer several levels of service.
 In order to upload custom themes and plugins (what I need to do to install my premium themes), you must use their business or ecommerce plan (ecommerce is not required, but would work).
 Their monthly prices are comparable to reliable hosting services for plans with high-traffic but are overpriced if you are not getting a lot of traffic.
 See below for a more affordable option.
 My affiliate link for WordPress.com: https://wordpress.com/pricing/?aff=4019

 ActiveCampaign: See for yourself here: ActiveCampaign has the best deliverability in the business.
 I’ve been using it for over a year (two pen names under one account) and I LOVE it.
 Its automations are fantastic and very powerful.
 I ONLY pay for the “Lite” plan.
 I know ActiveCampaign is a bit pricier than other services, but well worth the price (especially if you trim your list regularly and avoid paying for subscribers who aren’t opening your emails anyway).
 I’ve even set up an automation where subscribers who don’t open anything for three months are automatically sent a last-chance email (in case they DO open but their email provider doesn’t report the opens) and anyone who ignores my request to take action on that last-chance email gets deleted a week after that.
 My affiliate link: https://www.activecampaign.com/?_r=8R475Y1F